mennanov/limiters/README.md

 For something close to a real world example see the IP address based gRPC global rate limiter in the [examples](examples/example_grpc_ip_limiter_test.go) directory.

+## DynamoDB

+The use of DynamoDB requires the creation of a DynamoDB Table prior to use.
+An existing table can be used or a new one can be created.
+Depending on the limiter backend:

+* Partion Key
+  - String
+  - Required for all Backends
+* Sort Key
+  - String
+  - Backends:
+    - FixedWindow
+    - SlidingWindow
+* TTL
+  - Number
+  - Backends:
+    - FixedWindow
+    - SlidingWindow
+    - LeakyBucket
+    - TokenBucket

+All DynamoDB backends accept a `DynamoDBTableProperties` struct as a paramater.
+This can be manually created or use the `LoadDynamoDBTableProperties` with the table name.
+When using `LoadDynamoDBTableProperties`, the table description is fetched from AWS and verified that the table can be used for Limiter backends.
+Results of `LoadDynamoDBTableProperties` are cached.

 ## Distributed locks

 Some algorithms require a distributed lock to guarantee consistency during concurrent requests.